center-for-threat-informed-defense/adversary_emulation_library/micro_emulation_plans/README.md

 includes:

 - Description of Emulated Behaviors (What are we doing?)
-- CTI / Background (Why you should care?)
+- Cyber Threat Intel / Background (Why you should care?)
 - Execution Instructions / Resources (How you can use this plan)
 - Execution Demo (What successful execution looks like)
 - Defensive Lessons Learned (Detection and mitigation guidance)